History

 • Begins overseas plant business

-Japan’s first plant export (East Pakistan, currently Bangladesh)
+Japan's then-largest plant export (East Pakistan, currently Bangladesh)

 • Establishes production base in Thailand